-1) The potential energy of a D-string is proportional to the level of the contracted state of the D-string; the greater the contracted state the greater the potential energy.
-Particle matter consisting of fully contracted D-strings has a higher potential energy state than any potential energy of space-time D-strings.
+- The potential energy of a D-string is proportional to the level of the contracted state of the D-string; the greater the contracted state, the greater the potential energy.
+Particle matter consisting of fully contracted D-strings has a higher potential energy state than any potential energy of space-time D-strings. - 2) Kinetic energy of space-time is of two types:a) Geometric- the process of changing the lengths and sizes of the D-branes and Type I strings of the D-string.

-2) Kinetic energy of space-time is divided into: a) geometric, the process of changing the lengths and sizes of the D-branes and Type I strings of the D-string b) vibrational, the rate and magnitude of vibration of D-branes and Type I strings.
+b) Vibrational- the rate and magnitude of vibration of D-branes and Type I strings.
 The vibrational energy of a D-string can be orders of magnitude greater than any geometric or potential energy of a D-string.